-Nutritious meals can be purchased in the cafeteria before school and during the lunch break prepared by our Commercial Foods classes.
-Our spacious cafeteria also provides ample space for students to eat their homemade lunches.
+Nutritious meals can be purchased in the cafeteria during the lunch break.
+Our spacious cafeteria also provides ample space for students to eat their home-made lunches.
+Microwaves are available in the cafeteria and school for student use.

 GENERAL REGISTRATION PROCEDURES